mercury131/devops-duty-calendar/README.md

 ```

 ### Setup call back providers
-Setup call back provedirs, your duty can receive notifications from Telegram,Slack, Email.
+Setup call back providers, your duty can receive notifications from Telegram,Slack, Email.
 Also you can use custon external providers via REST API Constructor

 ```